MrSlimeDiamond/p2-hideandseek/README.md

 ## Client
 Copy everything in hideandseek into a directory in your cfg directory called hideandseek

+Copy everything in vscripts directory into `Portal 2/portal2/scripts/vscripts`
 ### Requirements
 - [SourceAutoRecord](https://github.com/p2sr/sourceautorecord)

+### !!!
+IMPORTANT !!!
+Remove the added vscripts before speedrunning!
+If you don't your run will get a vscript infraction and your runn will get denied.

 ## Server
 Host on a ghost server (https://ghost.portal2.sr)